-If you are interested in doing an exchange period at SLU, start by contacting the International Office/Study Abroad Office at your home university or department.
-To be admitted to SLU as an exchange student you need to have the approval of your home university.
-This is done by having them sign your application form.
+If you are interested in doing an exchange at SLU, start by contacting the International Office/Study Abroad Office at your home university.
+Make sure that your home university has an exchange agreement with SLU and has nominated you for exchange studies, before applying.

-The application period for the Autumn semester or a whole academic year is 15 March -15 April.
+- The application period, including nomination period for the Autumn semester or Full academic year is 1 March - 1 April.

-The application period for the Spring semester is 15 September - 15 October
+- The application period, including nomination period for the Spring semester is 15 September - 7 October.

 Important information about the application procedures